 Squatting daily doesn’t mean you have to hit the gym.
 Quite the opposite, actually.
 We are just looking to improve your joint health and postures for your daily living.
 When we say you should squat daily, what we really mean is that you should spend time in the bottom position of a squat for a few minutes every day.
 Grab a pole, or your desk, or something that will allow you to grab a hold of, and sit down in the bottom of a squat for 30 seconds.
 Repeat that 10 times.
 This is going to help to open up your joints, and you are going to feel less restricted because of it.

-Bored with your squat routine in your gym?
+Bored with your squat routine in your gym in Allentown?
 Or want to graduate from holding the bottom of a squat?
 Let go of the assistance and sit at the bottom on your own.
 There are also so many different types of squats out there, you should almost never get bored!
 Utilizing different forms of squats will keep your workouts interesting and keep your muscles from getting used to that one squat style.
 A few examples we use at our club include a single leg squats, split squats, touchdown squats, and goblet squats.
 All of these can be performed with little to no weight, and you’ll still benefit greatly from the movements.

 Here are three great reasons we think everyone should squat on a daily basis:

 - It can help to reduce low back pain caused by sitting all day.
 Sitting causes the muscles in the front of your hips to become shortened and muscles of your low back to lengthen, in turn causing pain in the lower back.
 Squatting (especially extended time in a squat) can help to loosen those muscles in the front of the hip and strengthen the muscles in the lower back.
 Potentially leading to reduced low back pain.